protegeproject/owl2lpg/index.md

 5. Axiom
 6. Value
 8. DataRange
+8. Facet
 9. Revision
 10. Operation
 11. Person

-The first 7 labelled nodes are used to construct an OWL 2 ontology, the `Revision` and `Operation` nodes are for building the change history graph, and lastly the node `Person` is used to store information about authorship.
+The first 8 labelled nodes are used to construct an OWL 2 ontology, the `Revision` and `Operation` nodes are for building the change history graph, and lastly the node `Person` is used to store information about authorship.

 #### 1.3.2 Reserved Keywords